 In terms of knowledge exchange, he recently led a project working with Migrant Help in Dover, aimed at developing English language provision to migrants, and between 2013 and 2015, he led a materials and teacher development project in collaboration with the British Council in Bangladesh.

 He's interested in supervising PhDs relating to different aspects of teacher education, English language teaching methodology, and the integration of technology into language classes.

 Teaching and subject expertise

-Kevin is currently involved in the Language Systems and Pedagogy, Materials and Task Design and Evaluation and Teaching Practice/Practical Project modules as well as the Dissertation Stage of the Diploma/MA TESOL.
-He also works on the Language and Communication in Context, Teaching English as a Foreign Language 1, and Teaching English as a Foreign Language 2 modules of the BA English Language and Communication programme.
+Kevin has taught on the MA TESOL programme including the Language Systems and Appropriate Pedagogy, Materials and Task Design and Evaluation, and Teaching Practice/Practical Project modules, as well as supervising MA dissertations.
+He has also worked on and been Programme Director for both the BA English Language programme and the CELTA programme.
 Between 2009 and 2014, he was involved with the B.Ed.
-TESL programme for Malaysian secondary school teachers, working on the Language Development, English Language Teaching Methodology 2, and Assessment and Evaluation modules, as well as having management responsibility within the programme, supervising third year dissertations and monitoring the teaching practice element of the programme.
-He also runs and teaches on the CELTA Programme, and has taught on and a number of intensive teacher development programmes for overseas teachers of English.
+TESL programme for Malaysian secondary school teachers.
+He also taught on and a number of intensive teacher development programmes for overseas teachers of English.

 Recent Conference Presentations:

 May 2017 - Invited Speaker, Faculty of Languages and Linguistics, University of Malaya, Kuala Lumpur: Developing technology use in language classrooms through communities of practice

 June 2015 - MELTA, Kuala Lumpur: What’s the point of asking teachers to reflect?